2006 Ivory Coast toxic waste dump: Deaths and illnesses

-Deaths and illnesses

 In the weeks following the incident the BBC reported that 17 people died, 23 were hospitalized, and a further 40,000 sought medical treatment (due to headaches, nosebleeds, and stomach pains).
 These numbers were revised upward over time, with the numbers reported by the Ivorian government in 2008 reaching 17 dead, dozens severely ill, 30,000 receiving medical treatment for ailments connected to the chemical exposure, of almost 100,000 seeking medical treatment at the time.
 While the company and the Ivorian government continue to disagree on the exact make up of the chemicals, specialists from the United Nations, France, and the Dutch National Institute of Public Health and the Environment (RIVM) were sent to Abidjan to investigate the situation.

+Company claims

+In response to the health crisis unfolding in Abidjan, Trafigura claimed that the waste was dirty water ("slops") used for cleaning the ship's gasoline tanks, but a Dutch government report, as well as an Ivorian investigation, disputed this, finding it to be toxic waste.
+Further company claims insinuated lack of proper waste disposal to be the fault of Compagnie Tommy rather than their own.
+Additionally, citing evidence from their own testing, Trafigura claimed the waste disposal could not have caused the death and ongoing health concerns throughout Abidjan, no matter how poorly their third-party contractor may have handled the situation.
+During an ongoing civil lawsuit by over 30,000 Ivorian citizens against Trafigura, a Dutch government report concluded that the liquid dumped contained two 'British tonnes' of hydrogen sulfide.
+Trafigura, following an investigative report by the BBC's Newsnight program, announced on 16 May 2009 that they would sue the BBC for libel.

 Fall of government

 Following revelations by local press and government on the extent of the illnesses involved, the nine-month-old transitional government of Prime Minister Charles Konan Banny resigned.
 The government vowed to provide treatment and pay all medical costs associated with the waste dump.

+In the aftermath of the crisis, many top government figures resigned.
+This mass resignation has been called "unprecedented" in Côte d'Ivoire's history.
+In an effort to prevent the contamination of the food chain, large numbers of livestock (among them 450 pigs) affected by the dump were culled.